kamu-data/kamu-docs/content/cli/cli-reference.md

 **Subcommands:**

+* `api-server` — Run HTTP + GraphQL server
+* `compact` — Compact a dataset
+* `debug-token` — Validate a Kamu token
+* `diagnose` — Run basic system diagnose check
+* `generate-token` — Generate a platform token from a known secret for debugging
 * `gc` — Runs garbage collection to clean up cached and unreachable objects in the workspace
-* `upgrade-workspace` — Upgrade the layout of a local workspace to the latest version
-* `api-server` — Run HTTP + GraphQL server
 * `info` — Summary of the system information
-* `diagnose` — Run basic system diagnose check
 * `ipfs` — IPFS helpers
-* `debug-token` — Validate a Kamu token
-* `generate-token` — Generate a platform token from a known secret for debugging
-* `compact` — Compact a dataset

-## `kamu system gc`

-Runs garbage collection to clean up cached and unreachable objects in the workspace

-**Usage:** `kamu system gc`

-## `kamu system upgrade-workspace`

-Upgrade the layout of a local workspace to the latest version
+* `upgrade-workspace` — Upgrade the layout of a local workspace to the latest version

-**Usage:** `kamu system upgrade-workspace`